Maged325/elevvo-internship-tasks/Task1_Excel_SalesDashboard/readme.md

 # 📊 **Task 1: Excel Sales Performance Dashboard**

-This project is part of my internship under the **Sales Analysis Track**.
+This project is part of my internship under the **Analysis Track**.
 It showcases how Excel can be used to create a clean and interactive **Sales Performance Dashboard** using real-world retail data.

 ---